GFENGG/featurealign/README.md

 - feature ﬁlter
 - multi-layer quality distributions (MDQ) and corresponding quality weighting mechanism

+More details can be found in the paper.
 ## Get Started

 1. install [cvpods](https://github.com/Megvii-BaseDetection/cvpods) following the instructions